 I’m sure the ensuing laughter that erupted from my hunting pals could be clearly heard echoing across all of the Kelabit highlands that evening….the joke squarely on me and my naivety.

 I took it all with a smile, nonchalantly placed the pipe and darts back in the long house and joined the the hunting party again this time armed with nothing more than a flashlight.
-I remember my pals still chuckling at me t even after we all disappeared in the bush.
+I remember my pals still chuckling at me even after we all disappeared into the darkness.